cuthbertLab/music21j/README.md

 **Music21j: An Interactive Framework for Musical Analysis**

-Copyright &copy;2013-21, Michael Scott Asato Cuthbert, some rights reserved (BSD).
+Copyright (c) 2013-24, Michael Scott Asato Cuthbert, some rights reserved (BSD).

 **Music21j** is a Javascript reinterpretation of the [Music21 Python] package, a toolkit for computer-aided musicology, now with intuitive HTML/Javascript